rajpatelbot/SundarUI/README.md

 1. create an issue and tell us your idea 💡.
 Make sure that you use the `enhancement` label in this case.
 2. fork the project and submit a PR with your new idea.
 Before doing that, please make sure that you read and follow the [Contribution Guide](./CONTRIBUTING.md).

+# Code of Conduct📘
+Please refer to our [Code of Conduct](./CODE_OF_CONDUCT.md) to ensure that your contributions align with our community values and standards of conduct.

 # Spread the word!🌐